juan-carlos-correa/with-controlled-form/README.md

 | Name  | Type | Description
 | ------| ---- | -----------|
-values | Object | This object contains the Form state values errors | Object | This object contains the error messages for each state value isFormClean | Boolean | This value return if the Form is clean or empty handleChange | Function | This function update the state values on change event cleanForm | Function | This function clean the form values, witch means reset the state
+values | Object | This object contains the Form state values errors | Object | This object contains an array of error messages for each state value isFormClean | Boolean | This value return if the Form is clean or empty handleChange | Function | This function update the state values on change event cleanForm | Function | This function clean the form values, witch means reset the state